DarthPenguinz/50.039-Tumor-Project/README.md

 ```

 ## Run training.ipynb Jupyter Notebook
 1. Ensure that the dataset_path variable is defined correctly.
+In both training.ipynb and comparison.ipynb

 2. Uncomment the third cell to generate the numpy dataset.